Viki-coding/Guess-the-Flag-Quiz/README.md

 * Prompt the player on a clicking an answer
 * Immediate feedback of whether an answer is correct or not.
 * A tally of the score as they progress
+* A display indicating which question they are on.
-* Provide a final tally of score.
+* Provide a final tally of their scores.
 * Provide the opportunity to reset the game to have another go.

 <h2>USER STORIES</h2>
-As a user I want to log into the game easily and view what I need to do easily and quickly without having to signup or commit to anything.
-As a user I want to immeadiatly know the purpose of the quiz without trying too hard.
+As a user I want to log into the game and view what I need to do easily and quickly without having to signup or commit to anything.
+As a user I want to immeadiatly know the purpose of the quiz without trying to figure it out.
 As a user I want to visually see the flags and answers clearly, to understand that the mouse cursor changes when I hover over an answer giving me feedback that I need to click on my guess.
-As a user when I click I want to get an indicating if my choice has registered by changing colour and I want instant feedback whether my chosen guess is correct or not.
-As I user I would like a challenge and the ability to play again to improve my score.
-As a user I would like to see my correct scores tally up.
+As a user when I click I want to get an indication that my choice has been registered by changing colour and I want instant feedback whether my chosen guess is correct or not.
+As I user I would like a challenge to stimulate by brain.
+As a user I would like the ability to choose to play again if I want to improve my score.
+As a user I would like to see my correct scores tally up as I progress through the game.
+As a user I would like to see the number of correct and incorrect answers I got right at the end of the game.
 As a user I would like the quiz to be fun, interactive, challenging and quick.
-As a user I would like to play this game with friends and family to compare scores with each other to have some fun.
+As a user I would like to play this game with friends and family to compare scores with each other to have some competitive fun.

 <h2>Design Choices</h2>
 Colour Scheme
 This is a fun, relaxing game for all the family, we choose calming green and pastel shades, we kept the design clean and uncluttered making it easy in intuitive to navigate.
+We choose I background images of globes.
+We designed the container to be transparent so that the globe image can be gently seen through it.
+We created a game logo in Canva in globe format with the world and some flags to encompass the meaning of the game.
+We kept the answer easilty displayed on a clean pale backgound and kept the color pallette the same througout the quiz.

 ![Screenshot 2024-09-13 at 06 31 59](https://github.com/user-attachments/assets/fba615a7-7e9f-4187-adc9-1ab4a9929783)